leleliu008/ppkg-formula-repository-official-core/README.md

 the offical formula repository for [ppkg](https://github.com/leleliu008/ppkg)

 ## what's formula
-a formula is a [YAML](https://yaml.org/spec/1.2.2/) format file which is used to configure a ppkg's package infomation and describe how to compile a package for [ppkg](https://github.com/leleliu008/ppkg).
+a ppkg formula is a [YAML](https://yaml.org/spec/1.2.2/) format file which is used to config a [ppkg](https://github.com/leleliu008/ppkg) package's meta-infomation including one sentence description, package version, installation instructions, etc.

 |KEY|required?|overview|
 |-|-|-|